 Sarcoplasmic reticulum Ca(2+)-ATPases are transmembrane proteins that catalyze the ATP-dependent transport of Ca(2+) from the cytosol into the lumen of the sarcoplasmic reticulum in muscle cells.
 This gene encodes a small proteolipid that regulates several sarcoplasmic reticulum Ca(2+)-ATPases.
 The transmembrane protein interacts with Ca(2+)-ATPases and reduces the accumulation of Ca(2+) in the sarcoplasmic reticulum without affecting the rate of ATP hydrolysis. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SLN Gene

 SLN (Sarcolipin) is a Protein Coding gene.
-Diseases associated with SLN include Familial Atrial Fibrillation.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
-GO annotations related to this gene include ATPase binding and enzyme regulator activity.
+Diseases associated with SLN include Myasthenic Syndrome, Congenital, 8 and Sciatic Neuropathy.
+Among its related pathways are Cardiac conduction and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include ATPase binding and enzyme regulator activity.

 Reversibly inhibits the activity of ATP2A1 in sarcoplasmic reticulum by decreasing the apparent affinity of the ATPase for Ca(2+).
 Modulates calcium re-uptake during muscle relaxation and plays an important role in calcium homeostasis in muscle.
 Required for muscle-based, non-shivering thermogenesis (By similarity).